wal-g/wal-g/docs/STORAGES.md

 * `WALG_CSE_KMS_REGION`

-To configure AWS KMS key region for client-side encryption and decryption (i.e., `eu-west-1`).
+To configure AWS KMS key for client-side encryption and decryption.
+By default, no encryption is used.
+(AWS_REGION or WALG_CSE_KMS_REGION required to be set when using AWS KMS key client-side encryption)

+* `WALG_S3_RANGE_BATCH_ENABLED`

+Set to TRUE to allow wal-g in case of network problems to continue downloading from the point that was already downloaded using HTTP Range query.
+This option is useful when download big files more than few hours.

+* `WALG_S3_RANGE_MAX_RETRIES`

+If `WALG_S3_RANGE_BATCH_ENABLED` enabled, wal-g will try to reconnect N times, by default 10 times

 * `S3_USE_LIST_OBJECTS_V1`